vinhtrann/jekyllresume/README.md

   #### Commit and push the change
-   12. Add the modified index file with:
+   12. Add the modified index file through the command line by with the following command
    ```
    git add .
    ```
    13. Commit the change
+        - This will act as an entry in the changelog
         - The commit message will show in the logs alongside any changes to the resume.
    ```
    git commit -m "[COMMIT MESSAGE]"
    ```
    14. Push the change to the remote repository
+        - This will sync the changes made in the local repository to the remote repository hosted on github
    ```
    git push
    ```